 The renowned museum was established by Napoleon I but the present building dates back to the end of the 19th century and was entirely restored in 1994.
 It is surrounded by a peaceful garden, the Square Verdrel.

-On display are the paintings depicting views of Rouen: La Cathédrale de Rouen (Monet, 1894), Vue Générale de Rouen (Monet, 1892), and Vue des bords de la Seine à Rouen (William Callow, 1855).
+The paintings depicting views of Rouen: La Cathédrale de Rouen (Monet, 1894), Vue Générale de Rouen (Monet, 1892), and Vue des bords de la Seine à Rouen (William Callow, 1855) are on display.

-Find out more about Rouen Fine Arts Museum.
+Find out more about the Rouen Fine Arts Museum.

 Streets and Squares of Rouen

 The streets and squares of the old town of Rouen are often bordered with half-timbered houses and churches.
-Here are a selection of the most interesting thoroughfares.
+Here is a selection of the most interesting thoroughfares.

 Place du Vieux-Marché

-Place du Vieux Marché is arguably the main square of Rouen with its half-timbered houses and restaurant and dominated by the modern church of Saint Joan of Arc.
+Place du Vieux Marché is arguably the main square of Rouen Old Town with its half-timbered houses and restaurants and is dominated by the modern church of Saint Joan of Arc.

-A small commemorative plaque and a 20 metre high cross mark the spot on which Joan of Arc was burnt alive on the 30th May 1431.
+A small commemorative plaque and a 20-metre-high cross mark the spot on which Joan of Arc was burnt alive on the 30th of May, 1431.
 On the adjacent walls, the marks of a former church destroyed in the past are visible.

 Next to the church stands a small market hall, evoking the ancient tradition of trade occurring in the square as long ago as Joan of Arc’s time.